How to Build Muscle After 50: A Practical Guide

 Muscle growth starts with stress—mechanical stress, to be precise.
 Lifting weights or doing bodyweight exercises forces your muscles to adapt and grow.
-After 50, your recovery might be slower, but consistency trumps intensity.
+After 50, your recovery might be slower, but consistency is key.

-How much: Use moderate weights (60-75% of your one-rep max) for 8-12 reps, 2-3 sets per exercise.
-Progressive overload—gradually increasing weight or reps—is key.
+How much: Use moderate weights (60-75% of your one-rep max) for 8-12 reps across 2-3 sets per exercise.
+Progressive overload—gradually increasing weight or reps—is vital for muscle gain.

 Pro tip: Prioritize form over ego.
 Joint health matters more now, so don’t rush the process.

 Testosterone naturally declines with age, dropping about 1% per year after 30.
 Low levels sap energy, strength, and muscle-building capacity.
-TRT can help, but it’s not a magic bullet—it’s a tool for those who need it.
+TRT can help, but it’s not a magic bullet—it is a tool for those who need it.

-Who it’s for: If you’ve got symptoms of low T (fatigue, low libido, muscle loss) and blood tests confirm levels below 300 ng/dL (ideally above 700ng/dl), talk to a doctor.
+Who it’s for: If you have symptoms of low T (fatigue, low libido, muscle loss) and blood tests confirm levels below 300 ng/dL (ideally above 700 ng/dL), talk to your doctor.

 Benefits: TRT can enhance muscle protein synthesis, increase strength, and improve recovery when paired with training.

 Caution: Don’t jump in blind.
 Side effects like polycythemia (thickened blood) or prostate issues need monitoring.
-Work with a specialist to dial in the dose—usually 100 mg/week via injections or gels.
+Work with a specialist to dial in the dose, usually around 100 mg/week via injections or gels.

-Creatine isn’t just for young gym bros.
+Creatine isn’t just for young gym enthusiasts.
 It’s one of the most researched supplements and a game-changer for older adults.

 How it works: Creatine boosts ATP production, giving your muscles more energy for lifts and recovery.
 It also pulls water into muscle cells, aiding growth.

 Dose: Stick to 3-5 grams daily.
-No need for a loading phase—just mix it into water or a shake.
+There's no need for a loading phase—just mix it into water or a shake.

 Why it matters: Studies show older adults on creatine gain more strength and muscle mass with resistance training than without.
 It’s cheap, safe, and effective.